Sports—Badges and Fobs

 For more information about this remarkable Korean patriot, see https://en.wikipedia.org/wiki/Sohn_Kee-chung.

 Various “1st Competitions” were held under the auspices of the (Korean) Chosŏn Sports Association, such as the 1st All-Chosŏn Soccer Tournament in 1921, the 1st All-Chosŏn Tennis Tournament also in 1921, the 1st Athletics Championship in June 1924, and the 1st Ice Skating Championship in 1925.
 The 1929 National Athletic Tournament was held under the auspices of the (Korean) Chosŏn Sports Association as a comprehensive competition.
 It was held from June 13 to October 26, 1929, in Gyeongseong.
 During this athletic tournament, the 1st All-Chosŏn Ssireum (Korean Style Wrestling) Tournament, the 10th All-Chosŏn Baseball Tournament, the 6th All-Chosŏn Athletics Championships, the 9th All-Chosŏn Tennis Tournament, and the 10th All-Chosŏn Soccer Tournament were held.
 Before 1934, each All Chosŏn sporting event (i.e., baseball, soccer, tennis, etc.) was generally held at different times of the year in Seoul.
 That changed in 1934 when all the various sports competitions were integrated into a single annual event.
 The event was located at different venues in Seoul and included baseball, football, tennis, track and field, and basketball.
 In 1935, judo, wrestling, kendo, and weightlifting were added, followed by ice skating, boxing, and table tennis in 1936, and volleyball in 1937.
 The All-Chosŏn Athletic Competition of 1934 was held to commemorate the 15th anniversary of the founding of the (Korean) Chosŏn Sports Council.
-This event is felt to be the origin of the today’s Korean National Athletic Tournament.
-However, the modern athletic events are numbered as is they had started in 1920, with the 100th National Athletic Festival being held in 2020.
+This event is felt to be the origin of today’s Korean National Athletic Tournament.
+However, the modern athletic events are numbered as if they had started in 1920, with the 100th National Athletic Festival being held in 2020.

-In February 1942, the Japanese Governor-General of Korea created the Chosŏn Sports Promotion Association and in June 1942, the Chosŏn School Sports Promotion Association.
+In February 1942, the Japanese Governor-General of Korea created the Chosŏn Sports Promotion Association, and in June 1942, the Chosŏn School Sports Promotion Association.
 On July 4, 1938, the (Korean) Chosŏn Sports Association was forcibly integrated into the (Japanese) Chosŏn Sports Association, the same Japanese sports organization that was originally founded in 1919.
 After this, all sports were tightly controlled by the Japanese government until liberation.
 It is not surprising that physical education in Chosŏn was used as a means of war preparedness.
-Physical fitness tests were conducted on young people aged 18 to 19, ball games at universities and vocational schools were abolished.
-Because of the Japanese need for sailors, swimming became a “National Defense Game”.
+Physical fitness tests were conducted on young people aged 18 to 19, and ball games at universities and vocational schools were abolished.
+Because of the Japanese need for sailors, swimming became a “National Defense Game.”
 The 18th All-Chosŏn Games (1937) were suspended indefinitely.

 National Sports Tournaments